September 26, 2019

 Mobile learning is a great way to provide personalized training for employees.
 It is designed around the learner and is versatile enough to keep them engaged.
 Mobile learning is an effective tool for businesses.

 There are myriad examples of mobile learning in education, exemplified in modern learning strategies, such as the utilisation of a mobile-based microlearning LMS.
 Mobile learning theory has grown exponentially due to the proliferation of digital technologies.
 This has resulted in policy makers to include interactive learning technologies in education (Camilleri, 2019).
-From this, learning as conversation provides a framework for seamless mobile-networked technology for learning, giving rise to boundless opportunities (Sharples, 2002).
+From this, learning as conversation provides a framework for seamless mobile-networked technology for learning in education, giving rise to boundless opportunities (Sharples, 2002).

 If you’d like to know more about how EdApp’s mobile learning platform can help your internal training practices, get in touch at firstname.lastname@example.org.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.